diegojojoayandun/holbertonschool-higher_level_programming/0x14-javascript-web_scraping/README.md

 * File:  ` 0-readme.js `
  Self-paced manual review  Panel footer - Controls
 ### 1. Write me
-mandatory         Progress vs Score  Task Body Write a script that writes a string to a file.
+Task Body Write a script that writes a string to a file.
 * The first argument is the file path
 * The second argument is the string to write
 * The content of the file must be written in  ` utf-8 `